 - fine art textiles

-Students must have achieved either a GCSE Art and Design or BTEC Level 2 Art and Design.
+Students must have achieved either a GCSE Art and Design or L2M in BTEC Art and Design.
 In addition, five other GCSEs graded level 5 or above are expected, although each candidate will be individually assessed.
 Students will need good time management skills and have regularly attended after school Arts Clubs.

-Students must have and show an interest in Art, Craft and Design and should be open to challenges and technical problem solving through the use of media and materials.
+Students must have and show an interest in Fine Art and should be open to challenges and technical problem solving through the use of media and materials.
 Students should be prepared to work at a steady pace throughout each of the AS and A2 years to ensure they keep up with the flow of coursework.
-Students should also be prepared to travel to galleries to visit work first hand on trips with the school but also independantly.
+Students should also be prepared to travel to galleries to visit work first hand on trips with the school but also independently.

 All Work is assessed using the following Assessment Objectives:

 - A01: Develop ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding